-NDSU Professors Receive National Science Foundation CAREER Awards
+NDSU professors receive National Science Foundation CAREER Awards

-Living cells are the focus of Dr. Haring’s research, for which he is receiving a five-year award of $992,429 from NSF.
+Living cells are the focus of Haring’s research, for which he is receiving a five-year award of $992,429 from NSF.
 It is the largest single CAREER award received at NDSU since 1996.
-Dr. Haring’s research examines how cells recognize and repair damaged DNA, before the DNA is permanently mutated.
-The research, titled “Replication Protein A Modification - Dependent Function in Mitosis and Meiosis,” will also provide opportunities to NDSU students in molecular and cellular biology.
+Haring’s research examines how cells recognize and repair damaged DNA, before the DNA is permanently mutated.
+The research, titled “Replication Protein A Modification - Dependent Function in Mitosis and Meiosis,” also will provide opportunities to NDSU students in molecular and cellular biology.
 Much of the current research into cellular dysfunction centers on how to fix cells after they have been broken, due to genetic mutation.
-Dr. Haring’s research involves understanding molecular mechanisms of DNA metabolism, which are important in preventing mutations from occurring.
-This is analogous to performing preventive maintenance, instead of only fixing things after they are broken.
+Haring’s research involves understanding molecular mechanisms of DNA metabolism, which are important in preventing mutations from occurring.
+This is analogous to performing preventive maintenance, instead of fixing things after they are broken.

-Dr. Brueggeman’s research targets fundamental questions about the function of plant immunity and how to breed or engineer resistance mechanisms that are more resilient to changing biotic and environmental stimuli.
+Brueggeman’s research targets fundamental questions about the function of plant immunity and how to breed or engineer resistance mechanisms that are more resilient to changing biotic and environmental stimuli.
 “This information will allow breeders an understanding of the different mechanisms of disease resistance in barley and other cereal crops, including wheat, which will allow for a more informed deployment of different defense mechanisms to achieve durable genetic resistance,” he said.

 Since 1996, eighteen faculty members at NDSU have received prestigious National Science Foundation CAREER awards.
 “NDSU researchers continue a standard of excellence that reflect the institution’s ability to attract the best and the brightest among new faculty researchers,” said Philip Boudjouk, vice president for research, creative activities and technology transfer.

-Overall, National Science Foundation CAREER awardees at NDSU have received more than $8.7 million in grants to conduct research in biology, biochemistry, chemistry, civil and electrical engineering, computer science, pharmaceutical sciences, plant sciences, and coatings and polymeric materials.
-NSF career awardees currently at NDSU include faculty members Gregory Cook, Stuart Haring, Seth Rasmussen, Wenfang Sun, Sivaguru Jayaraman and Uwe Burghaus in chemistry and biochemistry, Sanku Mallik in pharmaceutical sciences, Magdy Abdelrahman, Xuefeng Chu, Kalpana Katti and Eakalak Khan in civil engineering, Kendra Greenlee in biological sciences, Hyunsook Do in computer science, and Robert Brueggeman in plant sciences.
+Overall, National Science Foundation CAREER awardees at NDSU have been awarded more than $8.7 million in grants to conduct research in biology, biochemistry, chemistry, civil and electrical engineering, computer science, pharmaceutical sciences, plant sciences, and coatings and polymeric materials.
+NSF career awardees currently at NDSU include faculty members Gregory Cook, Stuart Haring, Seth Rasmussen, Wenfang Sun, Sivaguru Jayaraman and Uwe Burghaus in chemistry and biochemistry, Sanku Mallik in pharmaceutical sciences, Magdy Abdelrahman, Xuefeng Chu, Kalpana Katti and Eakalak Khan in civil engineering, Kendra Greenlee in biological sciences, Hyunsook Do in computer science and Robert Brueggeman in plant sciences.

 The National Science Foundation CAREER program recognizes and supports the early career-development activities of scholars who are likely to become the academic leaders of the 21st century.
 Recipients are chosen on the basis of creative career development plans that integrate research and education within the context of their university’s mission.